awsdocs/aws-greengrass-developer-guide/doc_source/greengrass-logs-overview.md

 **Note**
 Before the first deployment, only system components write logs to the file system because no user\-defined Lambda functions are deployed\.

-## Configure Logging for AWS Greengrass<a name="config-logs"></a>
+## Configure Logging for AWS IoT Greengrass<a name="config-logs"></a>

-You can use the AWS IoT console or the [AWS Greengrass APIs](#config-logs-api) to configure AWS Greengrass logging\.
+You can use the AWS IoT console or the [AWS IoT Greengrass APIs](#config-logs-api) to configure AWS IoT Greengrass logging\.

 **Note**
-To allow AWS Greengrass to write logs to CloudWatch Logs, your group role must allow the [required CloudWatch Logs actions](#gg-logs-cloudwatch-perms)\.
+To allow AWS IoT Greengrass to write logs to CloudWatch Logs, your group role must allow the [required CloudWatch Logs actions](#gg-logs-cloudwatch-perms)\.

 ### Configure Logging \(Console\)<a name="config-logs-console"></a>